 If you feel stressed about your schedule (or lack of schedule!), please reach out to your academic advisor.

 Figuring out which General Education classes to take can be confusing, especially when different majors have different requirements.
-Below you will find answers to the most common General Education confusions, specific for pre-public health and public health students.
+Below you will find answers to the most common General Education confusions, specific for public health students.

-- You need two 150 classes (INDIVS or Individuals and Society) and two 160 classes (TRADS or Traditions and Cultures)
+- You need two 150 classes (INDVS or Individuals and Society) and two 160 classes (TRADS or Traditions and Cultures)

 - For Public Health you DO NOT need to take any 170 classes (NATS or Natural Sciences)